Preconditions and postconditions

-The Rules Engine uses pre-conditions and post-conditions in some optimization techniques.
-These conditions are used in corrective UPDATE constraints.
+The Rules Engine uses preconditions and postconditions in some optimisation techniques.
+These are used in corrective UPDATE constraints.

-A constraint has a pre-condition for a given column if, in the WHERE clause of the statement, the column is compared to a constant, or to an expression evaluating to a constant, or to NULL or NOT NULL.
-Clauses with subqueries and clauses containing OR are never pre-conditions.
-There may be more than one pre-condition: in this case the pre-conditions are linked by AND.
+A constraint has a precondition for a given column if, in the WHERE clause of the statement, the column is compared to a constant, or to an expression evaluating to a constant, or to NULL or to NOT NULL.
+Clauses with subqueries and clauses containing OR are never preconditions.
+There may be more than one precondition: in this case the preconditions are linked by AND.

 Consider the following SQL statement: